anshulsamar/anshulsamar.github.io/_texts/marriagegame.md

 **What about finding true love?**

-Feel free to play this game while you are looking for it!
+Feel free to play this game while you are looking for it.

 **This also sounds like arranged marriage.**

-In India, when a child comes of age, many families put out matrimonial ads listing their qualities and those desired in a partner.
-Suitors send pictures along with small bios.
+In India, many families put out matrimonial ads for adult children listing the qualities and those desired in a partner.
+Potential partners send pictures along with small bios.
 The best proposals then lead to a face to face meeting and eventually, after days, weeks, or months: marriage.
-Regardless of whether you get this sort of “arranged marriage” or not, the first part of the process - coming up with qualities most important to you - can be a helpful one!
+Regardless of whether you get this sort of “arranged date” or not, the first part of the process - coming up with qualities most important to you - can be helpful.